 Interfaces are everywhere now like the screen in front of you.
 And they are quickly expanding everywhere.
 Problem is that not very many are publicly analyzing current interfaces and rethinking how they could be improved.

 We focus on the function by rethinking the just ok or poor interfaces and applauding the good.

 Structures, layouts and reasonings behind interfaces are under the spotlight and talked about here.

 Think of your screen as the top, most visible layer — the interface.
 And the experience, what we all care about, is underneath.
 Functions are concrete.
 Forms can be played with.

 We could say we don't care about how something looks.
 That's not true.
 Looks matter, otherwise it really wouldn't be an interface.
 Looks are the beginning to capturing our attention.
 What follows is peeling back that top layer.
-This is what we do best.
-This is Resimplify.